 How To Use Google Pay With Sports Betting Vouchers

 For G Pay users that wish to simply use a stored credit/debit card to transfer funds to their legal online sportsbook, the process is identical to making any card-based online payment and needs no further explanation.

 However, if you want to use sportsbook vouchers or player transfers to deposit, you’ll need to understand how to buy these with Google Pay P2P options.

 Note: The voucher payout process is largely the same as that listed below, with the exception that sellers must request a withdrawal in the form of a voucher before they can advertise it for sale online.

-- Follow any link here to Bovada Sportsbook, which is currently the only reputable online sportsbook supporting vouchers and player transfer deposits.
+- Follow any link here or from our Bovada sports betting review, which is currently the only reputable online sportsbook supporting vouchers and player transfer deposits.